 Charne started the Kubernetes deployment by using Pyramid’s online configuration tool to design the cluster’s initial footprint.
 The tool is a form that calculates the best scenarios for memory and CPU allocation for each “pod” (which is the virtual service that hosts each container) based on the configuration of the Kubernetes cluster in AWS.
 The configuration tool generates the specification as a “YAML” file, which is the standard file structure for Kubernetes.
 This included settings and instructions for how to scale up each service in the cluster.

 After configuring the rest of the AWS EKS setup and deploying a repository database on AWS (using Aurora RDS Postgres), Charne fired up the Pyramid cluster from the YAML file.
 Once launched, Charne completed the deployment by filling in all the relevant details for the implementation in the System Initialization form.

 After clicking the setup button, it took the engine around five minutes to deploy Pyramid and bring it up for immediate use.

 Pyramid’s service-oriented architecture allows distinct services to scale and shrink dynamically to match demand.
-Each of its services fit into containers that can be scaled horizontally and vertically to meet growing and shrinking demands in a Kubernetes deployment.
-In this way, Pyramid can comfortably handle hundreds or thousands of concurrent users in the most cost-effective and resource-efficient way.
+Each of its services fits into containers that can be scaled horizontally and vertically to meet fluctuating demands in a Kubernetes deployment.
+In this way, Pyramid can comfortably handle thousands of concurrent users in the most cost-effective and resource-efficient way.